Xilinx/Vitis_Model_Composer/README.md

  </table>

-## What's new in 2021.1?
+## What's new in 2021.2?

 ### AI Engines
-* A comprehensive constraint editor enables users to specify any constraint for AI Engine kernels in Vitis Model Composer.
-The generated ADF graph will contain these constraints.
+* With a click of a button,  run a design with AI Engines and PL (HLS, HDL) blocks into a Versal AI Core hardware.
-* Addition of AI Engine FFT and IFFT blocks to the library browser.
+* Significant speed up in Simulink simulation by parallel compilation of AIE blocks.
-* Users now have access to many variations of AI Engine FIR blocks in the library browser.
+* Enhancements to AI Engine constraint editor
-* Ability to specify filter coefficients using input ports for FIR filters.
+* Addition of DDS and Mixer blocks in the AIE DSP library.
-* Addition of two new utility blocks "RTP Source" and "To Variable Size".
+* Enhancements to "to fixed size" and "to variable size" blocks.
-* Enhanced AIE Kernel import block now also supports importing templatized AI Engine functions.
+* Support of int64 and uint64 data types.
-* Ability to specify Xilinx platforms for AI Engine designs in the Hub block.
+* Support for accfloat and caccfloat
-* Through the Hub block, users can relaunch Vitis Analyzer at any time after running AIE Simulation.
+* Enhancement to GitHub examples and incorporation of HLS examples in GitHub
-* Users can now plot cycle approximate outputs and see estimated throughput for each output using Simulink Data Inspector.
+* Generated data flow graph code now includes PLIO specification
-* Enhanced usability to import a graph as a block using only the graph header file.
+* Enhanced usability to download and browse examples from GitHub.
-* Revamping of the progress bar with cancel button.
+* Support for AIE source blocks.
-* Usability improvement during importing an AI Engine kernel or simulation of a design when MATLAB working directory and model directory are not the same.
+* xmcVitisRead and xmcVitisWrite utilities to read/write data files for AIE Simulator and/or x86Simulator
-* Profiling during AIE Simulation is now disabled by default.
-It can be optionally enabled from the Model Composer Hub block.
+* Systematize GUI parameters of AIE dsplib blocks
-* New TX Chain 200MHz example.
+* New 64x32 Pseudo Inverse design.
-* New 2d FFT examples showcasing designs with HLS, HDL, and AI Engine blocks.
+* New Dual-Stream SSR Filter example with 64 AI Engine kernels and upto 16 GSPS throughput.
 ### HDL
-* Simulation speed enhancement for SSR FIR (more than 10x improvement), and SSR FFT.
+* Support of Asymmetric read/write data widths for FIFO block
-* Simulation speed enhancement for memory blocks like RAMs, and FIFOs
+### HLS
-* Questa Simulator updated with VHDL 2008 in the Black-box import flow
+* Supports simulation and implementation of HLS based C code that utilizes the Xilinx FIR, FFT, DDS Logicores
 ### General
-* Starting from 2021.1, Vitis Model Composer contains the functionality of Xilinx System Generator for DSP.
-Users who have been using Xilinx System Generator for DSP can continue development using Vitis Model Composer.
+* MATLAB Support - R2020a, R2020b, and R2021a
-* MATLAB Support - R2020b, R2021a, and R2021b
+* Newly added support for Ubuntu 20.04

 <p align="center">
 <img src="Images/model_composer_image.PNG">